CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 ** Communication from Access Point to Access Point **

 A communication from access point to access point is not directly possible in the controller-based WLAN infrastructure, but always takes place via the central WLAN controller.
 The possible protocols and associated authentication methods have already been shown in Table 9.
-The following table therefore only lists the protocols and associated authentication methods for a controller-less WLAN infrastructure.Table 10: Communication from Access Point to Access Point
+The following table therefore only lists the protocols and associated authentication methods for a controller-less WLAN infrastructure.
+Table 10: Communication from Access Point to Access Point

 The indicated GRE protocol in Example 1 does not itself provide encryption and does not sufficiently protect the confidentiality and integrity for roaming and WLAN management information.
 It only serves to sensitize the selection of WLAN products and should not be used.